ritakenji/rita-quizapp/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### 📝Notes
+### 📝 Notes

 This project will be edited as time goes by.
 Part 1 was creating the website's layout using only HTML and CSS.
 Part 2 will be implementing Javascript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 🧩Features
+## 🧩 Features

 ![MobilePreview][mobile-preview]

-The entirety of the website has incorporated resposive styling, meaning it can be viewed and interacted from any size of device (mobile, tablet, laptop or desktop).
+Application optimized for mobile screen, but responsive CSS design has been applied, meaning it can be viewed and interacted from any size of device (mobile, tablet, laptop or desktop).

 It consists of 3 main pages: